samuel-jimenez/GramEditor/docs/src/development/debuggers.md

 If you are unfamiliar with `gdb` or `lldb`, you can learn more about them [here](https://www.gnu.org/software/gdb/) and [here](https://lldb.llvm.org/) respectively.

-### Usage with Tehanu
+### Usage with Gram

-After following the steps above for including full debug info when compiling Tehanu, You can either run `rust-gdb` or `rust-lldb` on the compiled Tehanu binary after building it with `cargo build`, by running one of the following commands:
+After following the steps above for including full debug info when compiling Gram, You can either run `rust-gdb` or `rust-lldb` on the compiled Gram binary after building it with `cargo build`, by running one of the following commands:

 ```
 rust-gdb target/debug/zed
 rust-lldb target/debug/zed
 ```

-Alternatively, you can attach to a running instance of Tehanu (such as an instance of Tehanu started using `cargo run`) by running one of the following commands:
+Alternatively, you can attach to a running instance of Gram (such as an instance of Gram started using `cargo run`) by running one of the following commands:

 ```
 rust-gdb -p <pid>
 rust-lldb -p <pid>
 ```

-Where `<pid>` is the process ID of the Tehanu instance you want to attach to.
+Where `<pid>` is the process ID of the Gram instance you want to attach to.

-To get the process ID of a running Tehanu instance, you can use your systems process management tools such as `Task Manager` on windows or `Activity Monitor` on macOS.
+To get the process ID of a running Gram instance, you can use your systems process management tools such as `Task Manager` on windows or `Activity Monitor` on macOS.

 Alternatively, you can run the `ps aux | grep zed` command on macOS and Linux or `Get-Process | Select-Object Id, ProcessName` in an instance of PowerShell on Windows.

 #### Debugging Panics and Crashes

-Debuggers can be an excellent tool for debugging the cause of panics and crashes in all programs, including Tehanu.
+Debuggers can be an excellent tool for debugging the cause of panics and crashes in all programs, including Gram.

 By default, when a process that `gdb` or `lldb` is attached to hits an exception such as a panic, the debugger will automatically stop at the point of the panic and allow you to inspect the state of the program.